How Long Do Tortillas Last? (3 Useful Tips to Store!)

 - Put every packed tortilla into an airtight container and store it in the freezer.

-How Long Will Tortillas Last in the Fridge After Opened?
+How Long Will Tortillas Last in the Fridge After Being Opened?

 Tortillas tend to last for 4-5 weeks in the fridge after you have opened them.
-But, it is essential to store them the right way to prevent contamination with other foods in the fridge.
+But, it is essential to store them the right way (wrapped or in an airtight container) to prevent contamination with other foods in the fridge.

 How Do You Keep Tortillas Fresh?

-If you have some leftover tortillas that you want to eat in the week to come, you can always pack them up in a freezer bag and then keep them stored in a fridge.
+Generally, if left out of the fridge, they only last about a week.
+If you have some leftover tortillas that you want to eat in the weeks to come, you can always pack them up in a freezer bag and then keep them stored in a fridge.
 If you want to preserve them for longer than that, you can always freeze them in an airtight container.

 Do Tortillas Need to Be Refrigerated After Opening?